0xSpaceShard/starknet-devnet/README.md

 ### Restarting

-Devnet can be restarted by making a `POST /restart` request.
+Devnet can be restarted by making a `POST /restart` request (no body required).
 All of the deployed contracts (including predeployed), blocks and storage updates will be restarted to the original state, without the transactions and requests from a dump file you may have provided on startup.

 If you're using [**the Hardhat plugin**](https://github.com/0xSpaceShard/starknet-hardhat-plugin#restart), restart with `starknet.devnet.restart()`.